Island and Tower

 When I try to push my sight toward one view, the views shift even faster.

-And call to the view that I wish to see.
+So I calm myself, and call to the view I wish to see.

 It comes into focus and stays.